 Puccini’s real importance to the Verismo movement can be seen in the fact that most of the other Opera titles in the field live more or less directly in the shadow of his work.
 For example, the closest thing Mascagni really had to a second lasting success, the Japanese-themed tragedy Iris, now seems like a poor cousin to Madame Butterfly, Leoncavallo’s alternate version of La Boheme has been utterly eclipsed by Puccini’s masterpiece, and even Eugen D’Albert’s Tiefland, the only German verismo opera title to display any degree of staying power, can be aptly summed up as “A German Tosca” (and indeed has been—that’s basically a verbatim repetition of Ethan Mordden’s own description of Tiefland in his book Beautiful Mornings).

-As I said, Puccini got a lot of crap back in the day from both the Verismo claque and Opera snobs in general, and even today, you’ll every now and then run across some idiot who didn’t get the memo about his clear vindication by history and is still spouting the old line of contemptuous vitriol or (more often these days) patronizing dismissal.
+As I said, Puccini got a lot of crap back in the day from both the Verismo claque and Opera snobs in general, and even today, you’ll every now and then run across some idiot who didn’t get the memo and is still spouting the old line of contemptuous vitriol or (more often these days) patronizing dismissal.
 But generally, his detractors have died out with his own generation, and most modern critics and audiences that are attuned to Opera at all regard him with a great deal of respect.
 It happened to Verdi, it happened to Puccini, it happened to Jerry Herman (whom many people forget used to receive exactly the same treatment), and it’s already starting to happen to the latest in that venerable line, Sir Andrew Lloyd Webber.
 The process isn’t entirely complete yet in the latter case, but we’ll get there, as surely as we did with Verdi and Puccini.